MoltonMontro/TestDocs/docs/source/assets/npc-asset/quest-asset.rst

 Conditions and Rewards
 ----------------------

 Quests can be turned in when conditions are met, and players can receive rewards for turning quests in.
-For more information, refer to the documentation for :ref:`Conditions <doc_npcasset_conditions>` and :ref:`Rewards <doc_npcasset_rewards>` respectively.
+For more information, refer to the documentation for :ref:`Conditions <doc_npc_asset_conditions>` and :ref:`Rewards <doc_npc_asset_rewards>` respectively.

 Localization
 ------------